 The longest running official Television Tie In Magazine in the world, as declared by Guinness World Records, Doctor Who Magazine started off as Doctor Who Weekly back in 1979.Originally under Marvel, it is now published by Panini, who absorbed Marvel UK a few years back.DWM is a lot more independent than most such mags, printing reviews that can be highly critical and happily criticising many of the show's poor past episodes.
 It has become very close to the production team and is very much a source for exclusives, especially episode titles.It regularly publishes specials, including Making Of guides for every season of the new series.It's also spawned a few spinoffs, including a short-lived poster magazine spotlighting the series' monsters; Doctor Who Classic Comics, which mainly reprinted pre-DWM Doctor Who comics; and Doctor Who Insider, for North American fans.
 The magazine has a lot of regular features:

 The Time Team: Four fans watching all the episodes in order.
 The original team started in 1999; partly due to there not always being room and the show's sheer length, it took them a good decade to get through the classic series.
 The feature took a break after the TV Movie, then returned with a new team for the new series.
-There is a rule that the team cannot discuss stuff they haven't "seen".
+There is a rule (occasionally broken) that the team cannot discuss stuff they haven't "seen".

 The Letters Page.
 One of the nice things for the older fans is the young ones writing in to express their liking, often of the classic series.